 Step 4: Place your bets

-It’s entirely up to you how much you stake on your 2UP bets, though I would advise against betting any more than £100.00 per match.
-Staking higher than that may draw unwanted attention from the bookies.
+It’s entirely up to you how much you stake on your 2UP bets, though I would advise against betting any more than £100 per match.
+Staking higher than that may draw unwanted attention to your accounts.